haproxy/haproxy/doc/lua-api/index.rst

   Note that :js:attr:`Map.reg` is also available for compatibility.

-.. js:function:: Map.new(file, method)
+.. js:function:: Map.new(name, method)

   Creates and load a map.

-  :param string file: Is the file containing the map.
+  :param string name: Is the name referencing the map.
   :param integer method: Is the map pattern matching method.
 See the attributes of the Map class.
   :returns: a class Map object.